sergiud/bibtex-spirit/doc/README.rst

 To indicate that the bibliography being parsed contains syntax errors the ``read`` function will return ``false``.
-For instance, unexpected characters between bibliography entries (TeX comments excluded) are treated as syntax errors.
+For instance, unexpected characters between bibliography entries—TeX comments excluded—are treated as syntax errors.

 .. code-block:: c++